MohamedElsayed-21/Mastering-Embedded-Linux/5-Yocto/Raspberry Pi 4 image with rpiplay and nano editors and native & remote cpp  application.md

 - **Add the missing layer (`meta-networking`)**
    - Since `avahi` is in `meta-openembedded/meta-networking` , we **must add that layer** to `bblayers.conf`:
       ```bash
-      bitbake-layers layerindex-show-depends meta-networking # it shows that it needs (openembededdcore , meta-oe and meta-pyhthon)
+      bitbake-layers layerindex-show-depends meta-networking
+      # it  will show that it needs (openembededdcore , meta-oe and meta-pyhthon)

       bitbake-layers add-layer ../layers/meta-openembedded/meta-python
       bitbake-layers add-layer ../layers/meta-openembedded/meta-networking
       ```